APP_06 — Aspect Identification Log¶

 |---|---|

-| Accept the Risk | Controls are deemed appropriate.
-Monitor and develop contingency plans where necessary. |
+| Accept | Controls deemed appropriate.
+Monitor; develop contingency plans where necessary. |

-| Transfer the Risk | Shift responsibility to another party through contract or insurance.
-Can be transferred wholly or shared. |
+| Transfer | Shift responsibility via contract or insurance.
+Can be whole or shared. |

-| Mitigate the Risk | Reduce likelihood through improved controls and procedures.
-Minimise consequences through strategic planning. |
+| Mitigate | Reduce likelihood through improved controls and procedures. |

-| Avoid the Risk | Do not proceed with activity or choose alternative approach to achieve same outcome. |
+| Avoid | Do not proceed with activity or choose alternative approach to achieve same outcome. |

-| Ref | Category | Aspect Description | Impact Description | Interested Party Concerns | A | B | C | D | Score | Risk Level | Compliance Obligation | Goals & Objectives | Controls | Target |
+| Ref | Category | Aspect description | Impact description | Interested party concerns | A | B | C | D | Score | Risk Level | Compliance obligation | Goals & objectives | Controls | Target |

 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|